-The Complete Guide to
+The Complete Guide to Australia’s

 Frequently Asked Questions

-How do I search for a PAF?
+How do I search for a PAF/PuAF?

-Basic Text Search
+Basic Text Search:

 Users can search the Guide by keyword/s such as “wildlife”, or “charitable foundation” from the free text search function located on the top right of the webpage header.
 If multiple words are searched the basic search function will only return results based on exact matches.

 Following a basic search, results will be displayed on a new page accompanied by an advanced search feature.
-This function utilises Boolean search logic, and allows the user to search names of funds via title, full text within PAF entries using values, and text within individual profiles through the “and documents” option.
+This function utilises Boolean search logic, and allows the user to search names of funds via title, full text within entries using values, and text within individual profiles through the “and documents” option.
 Users can apply further conditions such as and, or, not, and near indexes in order to obtain results specific to their requirements.
 It is also possible to specify the type of search performed, including advanced and exact sentence match options.

-Browse the Guide
+Browse the Guide:

-The Browse the Guide function allows subscribers to search the Guide according to defined categories such as geographic area funded, registered PAF postcodes, and the specific categories we have identified individual PAFs have a proven track record of providing funding to, such as welfare or education.
+The Browse the Guide function allows subscribers to search the Guide according to defined categories such as geographic area funded, registered fund postcodes, and the specific categories we have identified individual funds have a proven track record of providing funding to, such as welfare or education.
 This allows users to pinpoint funds that give according to their specific needs, meaning each record returned is a viable prospect.
 AskRIGHT have a dedicated research team working on constantly updating these fields, ensuring they remain applicable to our subscribers.
 We are currently in the process of developing a further functionality allowing users to browse multiple categories at a time.

-From the “Browse the Guide” tab, users are also able to sort PAFs in alphabetical and numerical order according to name, state, postcode, categories funded, geographic areas funded, date last updated, and individual profiles attached to the entry.
+From the “Browse the Guide” tab, users are also able to sort funds in alphabetical and numerical order according to name, state, postcode, categories funded, geographic areas funded, date last updated, and individual profiles attached to the entry.
 This can be done by selecting the diamond shaped icon.

 Can I search based on multiple fields? i.e. Welfare [AND] QLD

+Yes, the “Browse the Guide” tab allows users the option of searching to multiple defined fields of categories and geographic areas funded.
 In the second development stage of the Guide this functionality will be further developed to allow users to browse by multiple categories and area funded simultaneously.

-Where is the PAF information researched from?
+Where is the PAF/PuAF information researched from?

-The Complete Guide to Australia’s Private Ancillary Funds™ provides a full listing of PAFs in Australia, and is the only resource of its kind available.
+The Guide has been researched and compiled by AskRIGHT from information available through public and pay-for-content sources.
+AskRIGHT also contact PAF/PuAF holders on a regular basis, inviting them to update their contact details, distribution priorities, and other relevant information.
+The Complete Guide to Australia’s Private & Public Ancillary Funds provides a full listing of PAFs/PuAFs in Australia, and is the only resource of its kind available.

-Why do some PAFs vary in detail?
+Why do some PAFs/PuAFs vary in detail?

 What is the defined list for categories funded?